JPG vs AVIF: Which Image Format Should You Use in 2026?

 Table Of Contents

-What is JPG?
+What Is JPG?

-What is AVIF?
+What Is AVIF?

-AVIF was developed by the Alliance for Open Media, the same group behind the AV1 video codec, with backing from Google, Netflix, Mozilla, Microsoft, and others.
-The format is royalty-free and open-source, so you can use or modify it without paying licensing fees.
+It was built by the Alliance for Open Media, the group behind AV1, with backing from Google, Netflix, Mozilla, and Microsoft, and it is royalty-free and open source.

-JPG vs AVIF: Technical Comparison
+JPG vs AVIF: The Side-by-Side

 FeatureJPGAVIF

-Image QualityGood, degrades noticeably with compressionExcellent, holds quality even at high compression
+Image qualityGood, degrades visibly with compressionExcellent, holds up even at high compression

 TransparencyNot supportedFull alpha-channel transparency, like PNG